JRam02/conn_fingerprint_neurodev/README.md

 ## Accessing openly available files and scripts

-* To extract the ROIs' timeseries, a parcellation scheme such as `shen_2mm_268_parcellation.nii` in `Parcellations` can be used.
+* To extract the ROIs' timeseries, a parcellation scheme in the MNI152 standard space such as `shen_2mm_268_parcellation.nii` in `Parcellations` can be used.
 The `extract_fMRI_timeseries` code in `Scripts` requires the preprocessed fMRI data of every individual in the cohort and a predefined parcellation scheme as input.
 Run `./extract_fMRI_timeseries.sh` in a bash terminal to execute the command and extract the fMRI timeseries.